What is Real ID?

 Georgia's Response to Real ID

 Georgia is well positioned to respond to the requirements of the Real ID Act, which is referred to as Secure ID in Georgia.
-Georgia law has long required all applicants to present original documentation to prove identity, Georgia residency and citizenship or lawful presence in the United States when applying for a Georgia driver's license or identification card.
+Georgia law has long required all applicants to present original documentation to prove identity, Georgia residency and citizenship or lawful status in the United States when applying for a Georgia driver's license or identification card.
 Further, undocumented aliens are not eligible for any type of driver's license or identification card under Georgia law.

 How Can I Prepare?